Skip to content

 A customer insight is an observation on the behavioural patterns of your customers.
 You can draw customer insights from analysing customer data and feedback.

 To perform this analysis, you need high-quality, accurate data.
 At Feefo, we often talk about the importance of using verified reviews.
-In part, this is because using verified reviews, means you can rely on the data and feedback that they provide.
+In part, this is because using verified reviews, means you can rely on the data and feedback that they provide when you're conducting customer insight analysis.

 Consumer insight research aims to help businesses understand how their customers think and feel.
 It’s an analysis of patterns of human behaviour, which you can use to drive business strategy and as marketing insight in order to meet your customers’ needs.